 Chronic Pain: 4 Steps to Breathing into Discomfort

-Some days when I begin my yoga practice I can feel the entire physical history of my body: here is that neck tension from staring at the computer all day yesterday, and here is that old hamstring injury from an unfortunate split, and here is that wonky sacrum.
-Everybody carries the history of past injuries and hurts, but most of the time your brain chooses not to get alarmed about it and those experiences of past pain do not rise to the level of a full-blown pain episode.
+Some days, when I begin my yoga practice, I can feel the entire physical history of my body: here is that neck tension from staring at the computer all day yesterday, and here is that old hamstring injury from an unfortunate split, and here is that wonky sacrum.
+Everybody carries a history of past injuries and hurts, but most of the time, your brain chooses not to get alarmed about it, and those experiences of past pain do not rise to the level of a full-blown pain episode.

-Other times your brain decides to be alarmed about a certain sensation based both on past experience of similar sensations and current context.
-The situation can be exacerbated by other unrelated factors and can lead to a full-blown emergency pain-and-stress response.
+Other times, your brain decides to be alarmed about a particular sensation based on experience of similar sensations and current context.
+Other unrelated factors can exacerbate the situation and lead to a full-blown emergency pain-and-stress response.

 How Your Body Responds to Emergency Stress